jmakov/dragonflybot/README.md

 # Docker
 # A dev build image is available
-DOCKER_BUILDKIT=1 docker build --build-arg "BUILD_PROFILE=dev" -t dragonflybot_dev:latest .
+DOCKER_BUILDKIT=1 docker build -t dragonflybot:latest .

 # run the server in the background
 `docker run \